d12frosted/elpa-mirror/stable-melpa/insert-kaomoji-readme.txt

 to type, or impossible if you don't know the symbols names/numbers.

 This package tries to make it easier to use kaomojis, by using `completing-read' and different categories.
 The main user functions are therefore `insert-kaomoji' to insert a kaomoji at point, and `insert-kaomoji-into-kill-ring' to push a kaomoji onto the kill ring.

 The emoticons aren't stored in this file, but (usually) in the KAOMOJIS file that should be in the same directory as this source file.
-This file is parsed by `insert-kaomoji--parse-buffer' and then stored in `insert-kaomoji-alist'.
+This file is parsed during byte-compilation and then stored in `insert-kaomoji-alist'.

 The kaomojis in KAOMOJIS have been selected and collected from these
 sites: